 Oratorio performances include singing the bass solo in Messiah with Beth Eden Baptist Church and Third Baptist Church of San Francisco, the baritone solo in Duruflé's Requiem with the San Mateo Masterworks Chorale and Orchestra, and the bass solo in Beethoven's Choral Fantasy with the First Congregational Church of Ann Arbor.

-Dr. Harris has presented recitals across the bay area on the music of Black American Classical composers and serves as a rising scholar in that area serving as an assistant administrator for the African American Art Song Alliance.
+Dr. Harris has presented recitals across the bay area on the music of Black American classical composers and is a rising scholar in that area serving as an assistant administrator for the African American Art Song Alliance.
 In February, he presented a lecture, masterclass , and recital on the music of Black American Composers at Alabama State University.
 Last fall, he presented songs of Jacqueline Hairston at Grace Presbyterian Church in Las Vegas.

 As a church musician, he has held music director positions at Beth Eden Baptist Church (Oakland, CA), Saint John Missionary Baptist Church (Long Beach, CA), St. Patrick Catholic Church (Oakland,CA) Greater El Bethel (Richmond, CA), and Reigning Life Fellowship (Long Beach, CA) as well as supportive roles with the First Congregational Church of Ann Arbor, Holy Trinity A.M.E.
 (Las Vegas), and Christ Our Redeemer, A.M.E.
-(Irvine, CA).
-He is currently the pianist at St. Columba in Oakland.
+(Irvine, CA). and at St. Columba in Oakland.

 As a teacher, Dr. Harris' students have won 1st place in local National Association of Teachers of Singing Competitions where he has also been a voice adjudicator as well as a guest adjudicator at the Ruth Asawa San Francisco School for the Arts.
 He students have been accepted to and attend Boston Conservatory at Berkelee and Columbia College Chicago.
 His students sing leading roles with the Young Musical Theater Company (Berkeley, CA) and the American Conservatory Theater in San Francisco.
-He has taught at Apsen Music Festival (Passes and Lessons Program), University of Nevada, Las Vegas, The Young Musicians Program ( UC Berkeley), Convent & Stuart Hall, Family Music Centers, Saint Leo the Great School, Bay Area Academy of Music, Vibo Music School, Dexter Music Academy and the Orchepia School of Music.
-He has also been a voice instructor at music workshops associated with Beth Eden Baptist Church and the Oakland Interfaith Gospel Choirs and a presenter and lecturer on spirituals at Progressive Missionary Baptist Church of Berkeley.
+He has taught at the Apsen Music Festival (Passes and Lessons Program), University of Nevada, Las Vegas, The Young Musicians Program ( UC Berkeley), Convent & Stuart Hall, Family Music Centers, Saint Leo the Great School, Bay Area Academy of Music, Vibo Music School, Dexter Music Academy and the Orchepia School of Music.
+He has also been a voice instructor at music workshops associated with Beth Eden Baptist Church, the Oakland Interfaith Gospel Choirs and a presenter and lecturer on spirituals at Progressive Missionary Baptist Church of Berkeley.

-This summer, he will serve as the Music Director of 42nd Street Moon's Youth Production of Wonderland: Alice's Rock & Roll Adventure.
+He is the music director at Beebe Memorial C.M.E.
+Cathedral and the vocal music director at Head Royce.
 In the fall he will sing with the San Francisco Opera Chorus in the productions of Billy Budd.